manab-kb/YAMR/CONTRIBUTING.md

-# Contributing to *your project title*
+# Contributing to Yet-Another-Map-Reduce
 Hello and welcome!
-We are so glad that you are interested in contributing to *your project title*!
+We are so glad that you are interested in contributing to Yet-Another-Map-Reduce!
 We only have a couple of rules and we hope you enjoy the process :)

 ## Contributing Rules
 1. Don't move or delete any files.
 Only modify them.
-2. Add additional rules as per *your project title*.

 ## Contributing Process
 1. Fork the repository